w3c-cg/agent-identity/CONTRIBUTING.md

 If you are making a pull request on behalf of someone else but you had no part in designing the feature, you can remove yourself with the above syntax.

+# Contributing

+By contributing, you agree that your contributions are governed by the W3C CLA and the terms described in [LICENSE.md](./LICENSE.md).

+Note: Contributing to this repository does not constitute a direct contribution to the ARIA Protocol specification.
+ARIA Protocol contributions are governed separately by TrustLayer Foundation's IPR Policy and Developer Certificate of Origin (DCO).
+See [aria.bar](https://aria.bar) for details.